-The return on Capital Employed for FY 2021-22 is 12.69% (PY: 12.82%).
+The return on Capital Employed for year 2022-23 is 13.87% (previous year 2021-22: 12.69%).
 There is no significant change in the ratio during the year.

 50.11 Return on Investments

 Return on investment (ROI) is a financial ratio used to calculate the benefit an investor will receive in relation to their investment cost.
 The higher the ratio, the greater the benefit earned.
 The one of widely used method is Time Weighted Rate of Return (TWRR) and the same should be followed to calculate ROI.
 It adjusts the return for the timing of investment cash flows and its formula / method of calculation is commonly available.
 However, the same is given below for guick reference: